 Other Christians, such as Alister McGrath and C.S.
 Lewis have suggested non-historical models.
 While in these models Adam and Eve are not historical in the sense people use “historical” today, the Genesis accounts convey important and inspired theological truths about God and humanity.
 In one view, the early chapters of Genesis are symbolic stories in the genre of other ancient Near Eastern literature.
 In another, the early chapters of Genesis are a compressed literary depiction of a long historical process.

-While the traditional de novo creation of Adam and Eve described above is not compatible with what scientists have found in God’s creation, other views, including those outlined above, are consistent with both sound biblical interpretation and current scientific evidence.
+Therefore, multiple views, including those outlined above, are consistent with both sound biblical interpretation and current scientific evidence.
 Of course, there is further theological work to be done on this and other important doctrines such as original sin.
 BioLogos is actively promoting dialogue and scholarship on this issue.
 While Christians may disagree about how and when God created the first humans, we can all agree that God made humanity in his image, all people have sinned, and that salvation is found in Christ alone.